 Soil for cannabis plants in the ground

-If you are choosing the natural soil option for growing marijuana, it will be important to get an understanding of what the soil is like in that area and the areas surrounding it.
+If you are choosing the natural soil option for growing weed, it will be important to get an understanding of what the soil is like in that area and the areas surrounding it.
 The point is that your plant will be drawing nutrients and information from the entire area, and if it is not ideal for cannabis, it may not grow well.

 Growing in the ground also means that your plants do not suffer the limitations of root growth that they might experience in pots.
 Because of that, your plants can grow to be bigger, more luscious and potentially yield more.